Susan Strange

-Susan Strange (9 June 1923 - 25 October 1998) was a British political economist, author, and journalist who was "almost single-handedly responsible for creating international political economy."
+Susan Strange (9 June 1923 – 25 October 1998) was a British political economist, author, and journalist who was a pioneer of international political economy (IPE).
 Notable publications include Sterling and British Policy (1971), Casino Capitalism (1986), States and Markets (1988), The Retreat of the State (1996), and Mad Money (1998).

-She helped create the British International Studies Association.
-She was the first woman to hold the Montague Burton Professor of International Relations at the London School of Economics and was the first female academic to have a professorship named after her at the LSE.
+She helped create the British International Studies Association (BISA).
+She was the first woman to hold the Montague Burton Professor of International Relations at the London School of Economics (LSE), the first female academic to have a professorship named after her at the LSE, and was honoured with several annual awards named after her.

-In 2024, King's College London and the LSE hosted a two-day conference celebrating and debating the continuing relevance of Susan Strange's thinking both in and outside academia.

 Early life

-Susan Strange was born on 9 June 1923 in Langton Matravers (County Dorset).
-She was the daughter of English aviator Louis Strange.
-She went to the Royal High School, Bath, and to the University of Caen in France, and graduated with a bachelor's degree in economics from the London School of Economics (LSE) during the Second World War.
-Like Robert W. Cox, the other founder of British International Political Economy, she never obtained a PhD.
+Susan Strange was born on 9 June 1923 in Langton Matravers, in the county of Dorset, the daughter of English aviator Louis Strange.
+She went to the Royal High School, Bath, and to the University of Caen in France, and graduated with a bachelor's degree in economics from the LSE during the Second World War.
+Like Robert W. Cox, the other founder of British IPE, she never obtained a PhD.